Mobile navigation allows map partners to easily display their maps as well as present visual and audio turn-by-turn prompts on the head unit.

-The basic connection is similar for all apps.
+The basic connection setup is similar for all apps.
 Please follow the Integration Basics guide for more information.

-SDLAppHMITypeNavigation that has to be set in the
+SDLAppHMITypeNavigation must be set in the

 The second difference is that a